wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/README.md

 Here we summarise the  process of genotyping the _Solenopsis sp_ samples.

-## Data
+## Sequence read filtering and mapping

-Sequenced reads were filtered with Skewer (v0.2.2), with minimum length of 80 for 100 bp reads and of 100 for 150 bp reads (--min $L)
+Sequenced reads were filtered with Skewer (v0.2.2), with minimum length of 80 for 100 bp reads and of 100 for 150 bp reads (--min $L).
+Clumpify was used to remove optical duplicates.
+This process is detailed in `read_filter.zsh`.

 ```sh

 skewer -m pe  \
   $INPATH/$NAME.sra_1.fastq \
   $INPATH/$NAME.sra_2.fastq \